microsoft/vcpkg-docs/vcpkg/commands/env.md

 Using the `--bin`, `--debug-bin`, `--include`, `--tools`, or `--python` options prepends the respective paths from the triplet's `installed` folder to the session's environment variables.
+Use these if you want to make tools and libraries installed by vcpkg available in the session.
 See the build system [manual integration documentation](../users/buildsystems/manual-integration.md) to learn more about the `installed` folder's hierarchy.